Osvaldas Matulionis

-Osvaldas Matulionis (born August 19, 1991) is a Lithuanian professional basketball player for Fundación Lucentum Baloncesto of the LEB Oro.
-He plays at the small forward position.
-He played for Lietuvos rytas Vilnius youth system between 2007 and 2009.
+Osvaldas Matulionis (born August 19, 1991) is a Lithuanian professional basketball player for Palmer Basket Mallorca Palma of the Primera FEB.
+He plays in the small forward position.
+He played for the Lietuvos rytas Vilnius youth system between 2007 and 2009.

 Professional career

-In 2013, Matulionis arrived to Spain to play at Força Lleida of the Spanish second division.
+In 2013, Matulionis arrived in Spain to play at Força Lleida of the Spanish second division.
 Two years later, he agreed to terms with Cafés Candelas Breogán for one season.

-On September 20, 2016, Matulionis signs a one-month contract with Río Natura Monbús Obradoiro for making his debut at Liga ACB.
+On September 20, 2016, Matulionis signed a one-month contract with Río Natura Monbús Obradoiro for making his debut at Liga ACB.

 On November 13, 2017, Matulionis was introduced at the Brazilian's champion Bauru Basket from NBB.

 On July 19, 2018, Matulionis signed with RETAbet Bilbao Basket of the LEB Oro.

+On July 4, 2024, he signed with Fuenlabrada of the Primera FEB.